chastell/suffragist/TUTORIAL.md

 Let’s open `votes.yml`.
 And vote.
 And check again.

-To coaches: There will be situation when one or more student will forget to quit the server before running it again.
-It’s a good opportunity to search the Internet for the problem.
+Coach: There will be situations when one or more students will forget to quit the server before running it again.
+It’s a good opportunity to search the Internet for a solution.
 They don’t have to know everything about killing processes to find a solution.

-Coach: In the end tell shortly about difference between Sinatra and Rails.
+Coach: In the end explain shortly the differences between Sinatra and Rails.